 Links to Genus Directory of Images:

-Fossil Evidence: Plant parts in the Upper Cretaceous and Tertiary.
+Fossil Evidence: Fossil plant parts from the Upper Cretaceous and the Tertiary.

-Fruit and Seed Features : Fruit as a berry or drupe.
-Seeds have endosperm present.
-Placentation is axile and apical.
+Fruit and Seed Features : Fruit a berry, drupe or a loculicidal capsule, or nut.
+Seed lacking endosperm.
+Placentation is axile or parietal.

-: Habit is as herbs, shrubs, trees or lianas.
-Leaves are simple,
+: Habit as shrubs or trees.
+Leaves are simple, entire and alternate,